bliss assesses your entire music library against your rules to ensure consistency, correctness and completeness.

 bliss can be run and accessed on NASes, home servers and music servers, as well as 'normal' computers and laptops.

-bliss is an album art finder that is simple, fast and accurate. bliss finds and installs album art automatically. bliss is fully automated and can even add album art to your music in the background, as you add the music to your collection. bliss uses both reputable and expansive sources for its album art.
+bliss is an album cover finder that is simple, fast and accurate. bliss finds and installs album art automatically. bliss is fully automated and can even add album art to your music in the background, as you add the music to your collection. bliss uses both reputable and expansive sources for its album art.

 Organize your music files and folders by specifying a file organization pattern. bliss then synchronises your tags with your file names.
 Choose from different tags to include in the file organization pattern, and how you want to treat whitespace.
 You can perform the changes automatically if you like, ideal for large collections.